barharding/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+#### Trends Between Outcomes
 Starting in March the number of theatre compaigns being launched begins to increase, peaking in May and then trending down for the rest of the year.
+The measure of successful and failed campaigns moves in tandem as shown in the graph.
+We can see that as there are more successful campaigns there is also and increase in failed campaigns.

+#### Best & Worst Months for Launching a Theatre Campaign
-The measure of successful and failed campaigns moves in tandem as shown in the graph as there are more successful campaigns there is also and increase in failed campaigns.
-In the graph we see the narrowest gap between successful and failed campaigns is in the month of October suggesting this would be the worst month to launch a campaign.
+In the graph we see the narrowest gap between successful and failed campaigns is in the month of December suggesting this would be the worst month to launch a campaign.
 The widest gap between the two is in the months of May and June suggesting this is the best time to launch a campaign.
 The number of cancelled campaigns is rather insignificant overall.

 ![Theater Outcomes vs Launch Data](/Theater_Outcomes_vs_Launch.png)